iSkytran/linux-provisioning/ubuntu-ansible/ubuntu-ansible.md

 cd ~/linux-provisioning/ubuntu-ansible && ansible-playbook ubuntu-playbook.yml -e "system=full" --ask-become-pass
 ```

-Use the `vm` switch if running in a virtual machine.
+Use the `vm` switch if running in a virtual machine or if docker is not desired.

 ```sh
 cd ~/linux-provisioning/ubuntu-ansible && ansible-playbook ubuntu-playbook.yml -e "system=vm" --ask-become-pass